 When we receive your ticket, we can review your work plan before you begin, so you understand how each phase applies to you.

-How Does Working Affect SSI
+How Does Working Affect SSI?

-SSI is a need-based benefit, so any earned income may reduce your monthly payment.
+SSI is a needs-based benefit, so any earned income may reduce your monthly payment.
 However, Social Security does not count all of your income.
+This is how it generally works:

-- The first portion of earned income is excluded
+- The first portion of earned income is excluded.

-- Remaining income reduces SSI gradually
+- Remaining income reduces SSI gradually.

-- Medicaid eligibility may continue even if cash payments decrease
+- Medicaid eligibility may continue even if cash payments decrease.

+This structure allows many individuals to work part-time and still receive partial SSI benefits.
 Because calculations vary from person to person, reviewing projected income in advance is strongly recommended.

-Will You Lose Benefits Immediately If You Start Working
+Will You Lose Benefits Immediately If You Start Working?

 No. Benefits do not automatically stop the moment you begin working.
 Social Security provides multiple work incentives through the Ticket to Work Program to encourage employment attempts.
+The main incentives are:

-- Extended Period of Eligibility
+- Extended period of eligibility.

-- Earned income exclusions under SSI
+- Earned income exclusions under SSI.

-- Expedited Reinstatement in certain situations
+- Expedited reinstatement in certain situations.

 The biggest risk is not working itself.
 The risk is failing to report income accurately, which can lead to overpayments.